Kipchaks: Physical appearance

 Likely near-contemporary depiction of Mamluk Sultan Baybars on the Baptistère de Saint Louis (1320–1340).
-Baybars was of Turkic Kipchack origin, as was Qalawun.
+Baybars was of Turkic Kipchak origin, as was Qalawun.

 The looks of a typical Kipchak are a matter of debate.
 This is because in spite of their Eastern origins, several sources point at them being white, blue-eyed, and blond.
 It is important to elaborate, however, that the full range of available data sketches a more complex picture.
 While the written sources often emphasize a fair complexion the craniometric and genetic data, as well as some historical descriptions, support the image of a people highly heterogenous in appearance.
 Skulls with East Asian features are often found in burials associated with the Kipchaks in Central Asia and Europe.

 An early description of the physical appearance of Kipchaks comes from the Great Ming Code (大明律) Article 122, in which they were described as overall 'vile' and having blonde/red hair and blue/green eyes.
 Han Chinese were not required to marry with Kipchaks.
 Fair complexion, e.g. red hair and blue or green eyes, were already noted by the Chinese for some other ancient Turkic tribes, such as the Yenisei Kirghiz, while the Tiele (to whom the Qun belonged) were not described as foreign looking, i.e. they were likely East Asian in appearance.
 It is noted that "Chinese histories also depict the Turkic-speaking peoples as typically possessing East/Inner Asian physiognomy, as well as occasionally having West Eurasian physiognomy."
 Lee and Kuang believe it is likely "early and medieval Turkic peoples themselves did not form a homogeneous entity and that some of them, non-Turkic by origin, had become Turkicised at some point in history."
 The Yenisei Kirghiz are among those suggested to be of turkicised or part non-Turkic origin.
 According to Lee & Kuang, who cite Chinese historical descriptions as well as genetic data, the turcophone "Qirghiz" may have been of non-Turkic origin, and were later Turkified through inter-tribal marriage.
 Gardizi believed the red hair and white skin of the Kipchaks was explained by mixing with the "Saqlabs" (Slavs), while Lee & Kuang note the non-Turkic components to be better explained by historical Iranian-speaking nomads.

+The Egyptian Sultan's secretary at the time, Ibn Fadlallah al-Umari, differentiated between the racial characteristics of Kipchaks and Mongols."In ancient times, this state (the Golden Horde) was the land of the Kipchaks, but when it was conquered by the Tatars (i.e. Mongols), the Kipchaks became their subjects.
+Later, as the Tatars intermingled and intermarried with them, the land itself overcame the original qualities and racial characteristics of the Tatars.
+All of them became exactly like Kipchaks, as if they were of the same stock.
+The Tatars settled in the land of the Kipchaks and remained there among them.
+Thus, long habitation in a land alters human nature and changes one's inherent features according to the nature of the country, as we said before."